Wild Bootstrap Inference for Penalized Quantile Regression for Longitudinal Data

 As emphasized in \citet{GoncalvesWhite5}, \citet{Andreas2017}, and \citet{HahnLiao21}, the weak convergence of the bootstrap estimator does not necessarily imply convergence of the bootstrap second moment estimator.
 Therefore, we provide conditions and establish a result that supports using the second moment of the bootstrap distribution to estimate the asymptotic variance of the estimator.

-Several penalized estimators for quantile regression models have been proposed in the literature since \citet{rK04}. \citet{belloni2011} propose quantile regression estimators for high-dimensional sparse models using cross-sectional data. \citet{WANG2013} considers a penalized least absolute deviation estimator, and \citet{Wang2019} derives error bounds for the penalized estimator under weak conditions. \citet{cL06} investigates the selection of a regularization parameter, and \citet{SLee2018} study estimation of a high-dimensional quantile regression model with a change point, or threshold. \citet{harding2016,harding2019} investigate estimation of models with attrition and correlated random effects. \citet{GU2019} propose a method for estimation of models with unknown group membership.
-The literature on penalized estimation methods for linear panel data models has also grown in the last decade \citep[see, e.g.,][among others.]{kock2013,KOCK2016,aBelloni2016, lSu2016, lSu2018}
+Several penalized estimators for quantile regression models have been proposed in the literature since \citet{rK04}. \citet{belloni2011} propose quantile regression estimators for high-dimensional sparse models using cross-sectional data. \citet{WANG2013} considers a penalized least absolute deviation estimator, and \citet{Wang2019} derives error bounds for the penalized estimator under weak conditions. \citet{cL06} investigates the selection of a regularization parameter, and \citet{SLee2018} study estimation of a high-dimensional quantile regression model with a change point, or threshold. \citet{harding2016,harding2019} investigate estimation of models with attrition and correlated random effects. \citet{GU2019} propose a method for estimation of models with unknown group membership. \citet{CHEN2009} establish the validity of a related weighted bootstrap procedure for the limiting distribution of a penalized sieve estimator and consider applications using quantile regression \citep[see also][]{CHEN2015}.
+The literature on penalized estimation methods for linear panel data models has also grown in the last decade \citep[see, e.g.,][among others.]{kock2013,KOCK2016,aBelloni2016, lSu2016, lSu2018, CANER2018143, kock_tang_2019}